Introduction to Chinese Dietary Therapy

 There will be some homework to support the online lessons.
 You will be required to cook, reflect and evaluate the effects of your food and drink and to try out some new recipes.

-This course teaches the building blocks of Chinese dietary theory and how to understand food in terms of taste, temperature and nature.
-It can be a standalone course, or can form the foundation of a year long part-time certificate in Chinese nutritional therapy.
-Details of this course will be advertised shortly.
-In this course we will look more deeply at Chinese dietary theory, cover other aspects of yangsheng (such as qigong and sleep hygiene), involve some practical days of preparing and enjoying food and delve more deeply into some useful Western nutritional theory.
+This course teaches Chinese dietary theory and how to understand food in terms of taste, temperature and nature.
+You will cover other aspects of yangsheng (such as qigong and sleep hygiene) as well as Western nutritional theory there is an option of some practical days of preparing and enjoying food.

-Entry requirements – qualification in acupuncture or qualified herbalists, also 2nd and 3rd year acupuncture or Chinese herbal students.
+Entry requirements – qualification in acupuncture or qualified herbalists, also 3rd year acupuncture or Chinese herbal students.

 Contact Jo Vinall for bookings JVinall@cicm.org.uk